 Fortunately, in the cities it’s become much easier to find foreign-friendly ATMs, but in remote and rural areas it can be downright impossible.

-There are a few types of ATM machines that usually work with major non-Japanese credit and debit cards, including post office ATMs and Citibank ATMs.
+There are a few types of ATM machines that usually work with major non-Japanese credit and debit cards, including post office ATMs.
 However, our favorite tip for finding international-friendly ATM machines is to simply locate a 7-Eleven conbini (convenience store).

 You’ll find 7-Elevens in cities and towns throughout the country, and the Seven Bank ATM machines located inside 7-Eleven conbini accept most major foreign credit and debit cards.